Risk factors for breast cancer: Bisphenol A

 The elevated incidence of breast cancer in women has been associated with prolonged exposure to high levels of estrogens.
-Xenoestrogens, such as BPA have the capacity to perturb normal hormonal actions.
+Xenoestrogens such as BPA have the capacity to perturb normal hormonal actions.
 This study provides evidence of the estrogenic effects of BPA.
 In this study the human breast epithelial cells MCF-10F were treated with 10-3 M, 10-4 M, 10-5 M and 10-6 M BPA continuously for two weeks.
 The cells treated with 10-3 M BPA died on the second day of treatment.
 The concentration of 10-4 M BPA was also toxic for the breast epithelial cells, and they died on the fourth day of treatment.
 This data indicated that these concentrations of BPA are toxic for MCF-10F cells.
-After the two-week observation period it was seen that the cells formed a high percentage of duct like structures in collagen.
+After the two-week observation period it was seen that the cells formed a high percentage of duct-like structures in collagen.
 MCF-10F cells treated with 10-5 M and 10-6 M BPA formed a high percentage of solid masses, 27% and 20% respectively.
 This data indicates that BPA is able to induce neoplastic transformation of human breast epithelial cells.
 Epigenetic changes are involved in the early stages of cancer initiation by altering ductulogenesis.
 BPA was able to induce transformation of human breast MCF-10F epithelial cells.
 After treatment with BPA, the cells produced fewer collagen tubules and more solid masses.

 Consumer groups recommend that people wishing to lower their exposure to bisphenol A avoid canned food and polycarbonate plastic containers (which shares resin identification code 7 with many other plastics) unless the packaging indicates the plastic is bisphenol A-free.
-The National Toxicology Panel recommends avoiding microwaving food in plastic containers, putting plastics in the dishwasher, or using harsh detergents on plastics, to avoid leaching.
+The US National Toxicology Panel recommends avoiding microwaving food in plastic containers, putting plastics in the dishwasher, or using harsh detergents on plastics, to avoid leaching.

-Aromatic Amines
+Aromatic amines

 Aromatic amines are chemicals that are produced when products such as dyes, polyurethane products, and certain pesticides are made.
-They are also found in cigarette smoke, fuel exhaust, and in over cooked, burned meat.
-The three types of aromatic amines monocyclic, polycyclic, and heterocyclic have all been found in recent studies of breast health.
+They are also found in cigarette smoke, fuel exhaust, and in overcooked, burned meat.
+The three types of aromatic amines, monocyclic, polycyclic, and heterocyclic, have all been found in recent studies of breast health.
 Monocyclic amines have been found to cause mammary cancer in rats.
 Studies have shown that women who eat higher amounts of overcooked meat, meaning more exposure to heterocyclic amines, have also been diagnosed with more post-menopausal breast cancer.
 Heterocyclic amines also have the ability to copy estrogen and in laboratory studies have been found to encourage the growth of cancerous tumors on human tissue.